Agri-Hub/Callisto/Mapillary/README.md

 ```
 @proceedings{sitokonstantinou_vasileios_2022_5845512,
-  title        = {{DataCAP: A Satellite Datacube and Crowdsourced
+  title        = {DataCAP: A Satellite Datacube and Crowdsourced
                    Street-level Images for the Monitoring of the
-                   Common Agricultural Policy}},
+                   Common Agricultural Policy},
   year         = 2022,
   publisher    = {Zenodo},
   month        = jan,